mhsnar/DiscreteREAP/README.md

 14. **Omegastar**
  A parameter used in the algorithm for manual optimization.
 Disabled in **Automatic** mode.
+Warning: If the chosen Omegastar is lower than the stable Omegastar (which is calculated by the algorithm) it might lead to REAP becoming unstable or unsafe.
 15. **# Time Instants**
  Total number of time steps for the simulation.
  **Example**: `100`